Explicit lower bounds on the conductors of elliptic curves and abelian varieties over number fields: The refined explicit formulas for elliptic curves over

+\item[Second and third columns] The second column lists primes of multiplicative reduction, while the third column gives primes of additive reduction.

+\item[Fourth column] Provides the best choice of a parameter $\lambda$, to within ~$0.01$, for obtain the optimal bound.

+\item[Archimedean bound] The next entry gives the \textbf{archimedean bound} $B_\mathbb{R}$, computed using the test function and the corresponding $\lambda$, followed by its computation time.

-The second last column contains the bound $B_\mathbb{Z}$, obtained using $B_\mathbb{R}$ and the congruence condition given on the conductor.
-Indeed, a prime of good reduction does not divide the conductor, whereas a prime $p$ of multiplicative (resp. additive) reduction divides it with multiplicity $1$ (resp. multiplicity $2$, unless $p=2$ or $p=3$ where in these cases the multiplicity can be greater than $2$).
-We note that the more we give primes of bad reduction, the less the bound $B_\mathbb{R}$ is relevant, as the congruence conditions become way stronger.
-For this reason, we only suppose there are few small primes of bad reduction for the examples in the tables.
+\item[Bound $B_\mathbb{Z}$] The second last column contains the bound $B_\mathbb{Z}$, obtained from $B_\mathbb{R}$ and the congruence condition on the conductor: \begin{itemize} \item A prime of good reduction does not divide the conductor. \item A prime $p$ of multiplicative reduction divides the conductor once. \item A prime $p$ of additive reduction divides the conductor with exponent $2$, except when $p=2$ or $p=3$, where the exponent can be larger. \end{itemize}

-In the last column we give the exact bound, that is the lowest conductor of an existing elliptic curve with the required conditions.
-Such a conductor is found, for example, by searching through the LMFDB \cite{lmfdb} for curves or rank lower than or equal to $5$.
+\item[Exact bound] The lowest conductor of an existing elliptic curve with the required conditions.
+Such a conductor is found, for example, by searching through the LMFDB~\cite{lmfdb} for curves or rank lower than or equal to $5$.